ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/RAG_Q&A_for collaborative_work_platform.md

 **i.
 Learning Curve Analysis**

-During embeddings tuning, it’s a good idea to review loss curves for an overall understanding of training dynamics, hyperparameter tuning, etc. In the case of a composite loss, it’s a good idea to visualize each of the components separately.
+During embeddings tuning, it’s a good idea to review loss curves for an overall understanding of training dynamics, hyperparameter tuning, etc. In the case of a composite loss, it’s reasonable to visualize each of the components separately.
 Beyond the loss curves, it’s also reasonable to have metric curves, as they help understand if the chosen metric and loss are connected.

 To draw conclusions about the required amount of data and the potential benefit of data gathering, it is useful to plot the dependency of train dataset size versus the metric.
 Let’s fix a test dataset, and then train the model on subsamples of the train data to estimate how new data improves overall performance.
 However, this approach is resource-intensive.